 Virtually overnight, the incident became a major media sensation, with exaggerated stories showing up in every newspaper.
 Rumors replaced the ice with a bottle of Coke or champagne, and created an image of Arbuckle as a lecherous slob who used his size to overpower and rape young women — a far cry from the Gentle Giant that he was in real life by all accounts.
 Public opinion turned against Arbuckle so quickly and harshly that, when his wife was entering the courthouse to support him, somebody tried to shoot her.

-Three highly sensationalized trials were held, but it was clear that the prosecution really didn't had much of a leg to stand on; most infamously, the prosecutor refused to have Delmont, the one who had made the accusation in the first place, testify before the court, as her testimony was simply too disjointed.
-Although Arbuckle was ultimately acquitted, with the case against him getting torn apart on the stand and the jury even apologizing for the injustice they had done him, the damage was already done.
-Arbuckle was the Casey Anthony of The Roaring '20s, with the public feeling that he was guilty no matter what the court said.
+Three highly sensationalized trials were held, but it was clear that the prosecution really didn't have much of a leg to stand on.
+Most infamously, the prosecutor refused to have Delmont, the one who had made the accusation in the first place, testify before the court, as her testimony was simply too disjointed.
+Although Arbuckle was ultimately acquitted, with the case against him getting torn apart on the stand and the jury even apologizing for the injustice that had been done to him, the damage was already done.
+Arbuckle was the O.J.
+Simpson of The Roaring '20s, with the public feeling that he was guilty no matter what the court said.
 He had gone over $700,000 in debt due to legal fees, and he lost his house and his cars to pay the debt.
 He had been blacklisted from the American film industry, with theaters refusing to show his films.
-Moral Guardians, including then-Postmaster General Will H. Haysnote , declared the Arbuckle case and other contemporary scandals (including a murder case involving former collaborator Mabel Normand) to be proof of the poor standards of morality in Hollywood, and started pushing for increased censorship.
+Moral Guardians, including then-Postmaster General William H. Haysnote , declared the Arbuckle case and other contemporary scandals (including a murder case involving former collaborator Mabel Normand) to be proof of the poor standards of morality in Hollywood, and started pushing for increased censorship.

 Fatty Arbuckle films with their own pages: